andrej-gazik/IAU-ASSIGNMENT/README.md

 # IAU-ASSIGNMENT
-Analysis of a given dataset for
+Analysis of a given dataset for project of dataset nr.
+73